OleksandIadvigun/drugstore/docs/UserStory.md

     income
     """

-  Scenario: As a user I should calculate last month purchase costs
+  Scenario: As a user I should calculate last month purchased costs
     Given previously created price items
     When send Get request
     Then receive response with response body: